 The biggest compliments received were in regards to the speed of testing, results excelled expectations, friendly and helpful customer service.

-Despite gaining a very high rating there were some people who were not satisfied.
+Despite gaining a very high rating some people were not satisfied.

-One lady in particular claimed that their profile was listed as male.
-A MyHeritage DNA representative then proceeded to advise the complainant what to do to resolve the issue.
+One lady, in particular, claimed that their profile was listed as male.
+A MyHeritage DNA representative then proceeded to advise the complainant on what to do to resolve the issue.

-Most people on the whole were happy with their results but there were a small number who claimed to have erroneous results.
+Most people, on the whole, were happy with their results but there was a small number who claimed to have erroneous results.
 This can be put down by the sample that is used each time when comparing against a person’s DNA sample.